Who Is Liable for Slip and Fall Injuries on Icy Public Sidewalks?

 cannot shift responsibility onto the local authority in most cases.

-Brach Eichler Trial Lawyers handles premises liability claims throughout the Garden State.
+Brach Eichler Injury Lawyers handles premises liability claims throughout the Garden State.
 If you have questions about your rights in any such case, call us at 973-364-8300 or contact our office online.